Mel Krajden

-Mel Krajden OBC is a physician and professor of Pathology and Laboratory Medicine at the University of British Columbia in Vancouver, British Columbia, Canada.
+Mel Krajden OBC is a Canadian physician who is a professor of pathology and laboratory medicine at the University of British Columbia in Vancouver, British Columbia.
 He is the medical director of the BCCDC Public Health Laboratory.
-Dr. Krajden obtained his BSc, MD, and FRCPC (Internal Medicine) at McGill University, followed by a fellowship in Infectious Diseases at Stanford University.
-He is also the Medical Director of the Public Health Laboratory at the British Columbia Centre for Disease Control.
+Krajden obtained his BSc, MD, and FRCPC (Internal Medicine) at McGill University, followed by a fellowship in Infectious Diseases at Stanford University.
+He is also the medical director of the Public Health Laboratory at the British Columbia Centre for Disease Control.
 His research focuses on the prevention and care of hepatitis, human papillomavirus, and human immunodeficiency virus.

-During the COVID-19 pandemic Dr. Krajden played a key leadership role in Canada's public health response.
+During the COVID-19 pandemic, Krajden played a key leadership role in Canada's public health response.
 Under his direction, the BC Centre for Disease Control, Public Health Laboratory, developed an accredited COVID-19 test within 10 days of the SARS-CoV-2 genome being released.
 He was a leading member of the national government's COVID-19 Immunity Task Force.
 He led many COVID-19 research projects including: